andreslill/mosquito-season-risk/README.md

 - **City size threshold:** Only cities with populations ≥ 500,000 are included.
   Smaller cities with known vector presence, such as Madeira (*Ae. aegypti*), are not represented.
+- **Suitability scores reflect climate conditions, not confirmed presence.** The model captures thermal and humidity constraints but cannot account for biotic factors such as prior establishment, competitive dynamics, or human-mediated introduction.
+At climate margins, these factors can decouple predicted suitability from observed reality.
+In Mexico City (~2,242 m), for example, the model predicts no suitability for *Ae. aegypti* (Tmin 15°C), yet the species persists up to 2,133 m through repeated human transport and urban microhabitats (Lozano-Fuentes et al. 2012; Dávalos-Becerril et al. 2019).
+Conversely, the model predicts moderate suitability for *Ae. albopictus* (Tmin 11°C), consistent with its first detection in 2017, though it remains rare and confined to warmer northern microclimates (Dávalos-Becerril et al. 2019; Ortega-Morales et al. 2022).
 - **Photoperiod (albopictus):** Currently applied as a temperate-only modifier.
 A finer latitude-based gradation could be explored.
 - **Presence data:** A future version could overlay occurrence records (e.g. Kraemer et al., Mosquito Alert) to distinguish climate suitability from confirmed presence.
 - **Cx. pipiens:** Excluded due to species-complex ambiguity in tropical regions.
 Could be added as a temperate-only layer in a future iteration.